shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 <!-- That is, we have an unbiased estimator the marginal vector field $u_t$ that we want to learn by sampling $x_1$ from $p_{1 \mid t}(x_1 \mid x)$ and evaluating $u_t(x \mid x_1)$. -->

-To see why this $u_t$ the same the vector field as the one defined earlier, i.e. the one generating the (marginal) pribability path $p_t$, we need to show that the expression above for the marginal vector field $u_t(x)$ satisfies the transport equation
+To see why this $u_t$ the same the vector field as the one defined earlier, i.e. the one generating the (marginal) probability path $p_t$, we need to show that the expression above for the marginal vector field $u_t(x)$ satisfies the transport equation

 $$
 \begin{equation*}